orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - How does the game start?
 For new sessions starting with zero knowledge of the player, to one which is calibrated to them?
 - How do you make progression feel like a videogame?
 -
-C. The Ray Programming Language
+D. The Ray Programming Language
 - I.
 	- Should you superpose concurrent accesses of a variable?
 	- Is a function's control-graph without an initial boundary: a starting point, a valid function?